cbreakspear/databricks/README.md

 STEP 1: Make sure your Databricks cluster is created

-STEP 2: Upload you csv file for data to  FILESTORE/DATA
+STEP 2: Upload you csv file for data to  DBFS: FILESTORE/DATA or where ever you choose

 STEP 3: Create the token in user settings within Databricks